nicholascar/crs-th/README.md

 Initially, the concept prefLabels have been used to create URI IDs by replacing spaces with hyphens and casting to lower case, so *Water Conservation Plans* becomes `water-conservation-plans`.

-The URI base is initally set to `http://test.linked.data.gov.au/def/crs-th/` in for testing purposes.
-This uses the testing part of the [Australin Government Linked Data Working Group](http://www.linked.data.gov.au)'s `linked.data.gov.au` persistent domain, `/def/` to indicate a *definitional resource* and *crs-th* as a unique short code for the CRS Thesaurus.
+The URI base is initially set to `http://test.linked.data.gov.au/def/crs-th/` in for testing purposes.
+This uses the testing part of the [Australian Government Linked Data Working Group](http://www.linked.data.gov.au)'s `linked.data.gov.au` persistent domain, `/def/` to indicate a *definitional resource* and *crs-th* as a unique short code for the CRS Thesaurus.

 Using base + ID, we have a URI for *Water Conservation Plans* being:
 * [`http://test.linked.data.gov.au/def/crs-th/water-conservation-plans`](http://test.linked.data.gov.au/def/crs-th/water-conservation-plans)